With the best cheap electric mountain bikes starting at around £3k, you don't need to spend the earth to discover the joy of assisted trail riding.

 The good news is that there are now a few good mid-drive full-suspension e-bikes available around the £3,000 -£4,000/$3,500- $4,500 mark.
 And although the direct sales mail order brands still dominate, there are more proper bike shop bike brands making more affordable eMTBs.

+There are however still a two things to look out for with such entry-level electric mountain bikes: cost-cutting specs and poor geometry.
 Examples of corners being cut to hit the price point include: no dropper post, skinny leg suspension forks and budget-end brakes.
-To be frank, there will be nothing that isn’t budget OEM stuff but these items listed are the biggest problems to look out for because they have the biggest negative impact on your ride experience and also cost the most money to upgrade.
+To be frank, everything will be chosen to hit a tight price point, but these items listed above are the biggest problems to look out for because they have the biggest negative impact on your ride experience, and also cost the most money to upgrade.
+Having said that, e-bikes show how well most modern components performs on the trail.
+Entry-level kit generally works fine, it’s just heavier and doesn’t look as swish.
+Neither of which really matters here.

 Should I wait to buy an electric mountain bike?

+No. You could be having the best time of your whole bike riding life right now.
+Don’t wait.
+Time is precious.
 On a less dramatic note, although still rapid, the rate of technological advancement isn’t as crazy quick as it was a couple of years ago.

 We often hear people saying that they’re going to wait to buy an e-bike until the market has matured.
 The thing is, this isn’t like the early days of full-suspension bikes for example.
 E-bikes are never going to stop advancing fast with their tech.
 Not having an e-bike now because of what will be available in a few years is a bit like not having an iPhone until the iPhone 6 came out.
 Sure, the iPhone 6 was better than the iPhone 1, but you just missed out on years of… you know, actually having an iPhone.
 Equally prices are only going one way – up.
 So if you can get hold of one now, then don’t procrastinate or you’ll likely pay the penalty later.